 It is important that both teacher and student work together to set appropriate goals to help the student reach the outcomes for the course and for personal growth.
-These goals, which can be academic or behavioral, will allow the student to feel accomplished as they reach their own milestones throughout the course.
+These goals, which can be academic (performance-based) or behavioral (habit-based), will allow the student to feel accomplished as they reach their own milestones throughout the course.
 The personalization of goals and the individual process of setting them will help motivate struggling students, showing them that they are growing in meaningful ways, and challenge advanced students, allowing them to set goals at their own level.
 Students and their teachers can also decide on personalized means of assessing if the students are reaching their goals and the learning outcomes for the course.

 It is important to note that personalization is not always a separating process.
 There are many ways to group students in a classroom: in pairs or in small groups, with similarly skilled students working together, or with students on a spectrum of skills helping and tutoring each other (Graham et al., 2019).
 Teachers must decide how much freedom they give their students in determining both the other students in their groups and their roles within their respective groups.

-Personalizing pace allows students to adjust the speed at which they go through learning activities and content.
+Personalizing pace allows students to adjust the speed at which they complete learning activities and content.
 While teachers may need to set a minimum pace at which student are allowed to work, adjusting the flow of material for each student helps to ensure that those who need more time to absorb the material are not left behind, while those who may grasp a particular concept more quickly are able to advance to activities that allow them to further develop their knowledge.

 A personalized learning path consists of students choosing how they will achieve a specific learning outcome or personalized goal.
 While the personalized goal or learning outcome is the end result, with personalized paths the students are able to decide the learning activities they complete as they strive to reach that goal.
-These options can take a variety of forms: students choosing assignments from a list of different learning activities that all teach the same principle, students deciding whether they would rather listen to instructions through a recording or read them on a page, or students each choosing how they will show mastery at the end of the year.
-While these methods help the students to feel ownership and connection to their learning, it also can prevent the tedium of grading worksheets or multiple-choice exams for every learning unit.
+These options can take a variety of forms: students choosing assignments from a list of different learning activities that all teach the same principle, students deciding whether they would rather listen to instructions through a recording or read them on a page, or students each choosing how they will show mastery at the end of a unit.
+While these methods help the students to feel ownership and connection to their learning, it also can prevent the tedium of grading worksheets or multiple-choice exams for every unit.

 The task of personalizing a classroom requires more than just a structural change in a classroom.
 It also requires the humility and patience to allow students more autonomy in their learning.
 The teacher must step away from a lecturing role and into the role of a facilitator and a guide, which often means getting to know the students in a more personal way.
 While it may be unfeasible to sit down with every student on a regular basis, even simple connections like sending surveys about students’ preferences and needs can go a long way.
 These surveys can contain both multiple-choice sorting questions (Do you prefer reading instructions, watching video instructions, or both?) and open-ended, interest-based questions (What do you like to do in your free time?)
 (Graham et al., 2019).
 The answers to questions like these can be used to develop a more student-centered classroom.